khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 ##### Actions

-* Actions are not required and the type of actionvary depending on use case.
+* Actions, either [buttons](/components/button) or links are not required, and the type of action depends on the use case.
 * When used, actions are always left-aligned and placed below the title.

 ##### Close icon